kasecreates/Kasie-Cochrane/index.md

 <h3>
   Week Three Reflection
   </h3>
   Week three was getting projects started that I am interested in and as well as video game building with Unity.
-In unity I used a packaged game I was able to download and create my own levels with using the pre-coded sprites.
+In unity I used a packaged game I was able to download and create my own levels using the pre-coded sprites.
 I created a maze game with many dead ends and obsticals to throw off the player.
 There were pre-coded enemies I was able to utilize to challenge the players, as well.
 My sister, brother-in-law and daughter tested my game and were equally impressed and entertained.
-I began and continued many projects in week three, such as digital artwork for signage to be put up at the CNM Rio Rancho campus and a audio visualization interactive display for Explora, as well as helping other digital media students on some of their projects.
+I began and continued many projects in week three, such as digital illustrations for signage to be put up at the CNM Rio Rancho campus and a audio visualization interactive display for Explora, as well as helping other digital media students on some of their projects.
 I feel we are getting into the good stuff as we go into week four.
 I am prepared to be challenged and look forward to learning about some cool software I can use to further my experience.

   <h2>
   Week Four